“What Happened” (2017) is Hillary Clinton’s memoir book on the 2016 campaign elections.

 Trump never worried himself with reality and facts.
 He was all bombast

-That’s true, Trump lied and spoke in slogans, but that doesn’t change the fact that Hillary should have dealt with that more effectively.
+That’s true, Trump lied and spoke with slogans, but that doesn’t change the fact that Hillary should have dealt with that more effectively.
 Hillary talks about “clear debate wins” over Trump, but I beg to differ.

 Check here the analysis: